lexibank/felekesemitic/README.md

 # CLDF dataset derived from Feleke's "Ethiosemitic Languages" from 2021

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Feleke, Tekabe Legesse (2021): Ethiosemitic languages: classifications and classification determinants.
 Ampersand.
 2021.
 DOI: 10.1016/j.amper.2021.100074.
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-By-4.0 license